 Canine Bed Bug Detection

-Professional scent trained detection dogs that locate bed bug infestations with pinpoint accuracy
+Professional scent trained detection dogs that help locate bed bug infestations with pinpoint accuracy across your entire property

 5 Highlights on Canine Bed Bug Detection

 - Certified K-9 teams sweep your property fast.
 Each detection dog and handler pair holds current certification through the NPMA.
-Our canine units complete regular proficiency assessments using blind scent samples and controlled training aids to maintain reliable alert behavior.
+Our canine units will complete regular proficiency assessments using blind scent samples and controlled training aids to maintain strong, reliable alert behavior through efficient, focused training protocols.

 - Dogs detect bed bugs behind walls and inside furniture.
-A scent trained Beagle or Labrador can identify live bed bugs, nymphs, and viable eggs hidden in harborage sites that visual inspections miss.
-They track the scent cone to crevices, seams, and baseboards with documented accuracy rates above 95%.
+A scent trained Beagle or Labrador can identify live bed bugs, nymphs, and viable eggs hiding in harborage sites that visual inspections miss.
+These pests are hard to find on your own, which is why our canines track the scent cone to crevices, seams, and baseboards with documented accuracy rates above 95%.

 - Every positive indication gets visual confirmation.
-When a detection dog signals a find, our pest control technician inspects the exact spot to confirm the presence of live bed bugs, feces, castings, or exoskeletons before recommending any treatment plan.
+When a detection dog signals a find, our pest control technician inspects the exact spot to confirm the presence of live bed bugs, feces, castings, or exoskeletons.
+Once evidence is found, we will recommend the best approach to treat your bed bug problem before suggesting any treatment plan.

 Why Choose Our Canine Bed Bug Detection

-Canine bed bug detection is the most accurate method available for locating hidden infestations before they spread.
+Canine bed bug detection is the most accurate and proven method available for locating hidden infestations before they spread.
 Sterling Pest Control operates licensed, certified K-9 teams staffed by trained handlers who work with scent trained dogs daily.
+When you hire our detection services, you benefit from years of experience.
 We don’t outsource our canine units.
 Every dog in our program lives and trains with its handler year round.

 Our detection dogs earn certification through nationally recognized bodies and recertify on a strict schedule.
-Each dog trains on live bed bug scent samples, eggs, and nymphs so it can distinguish active infestations from old, dormant harborage sites.
-This matters because a false positive wastes your money, and a missed infestation costs you even more.
+Each dog trains on live bed bug scent samples, eggs, and nymphs so it can determine and distinguish active infestations from old, dormant harborage sites.
+We believe this matters because a false positive wastes your money, and a missed infestation costs you even more.
+You cannot skip this critical step if you want accurate results.

 Sterling Pest Control pairs every canine inspection with a thorough visual survey by a licensed pest control technician.
-You get a written service report that documents each room swept, every positive indication recorded, and a recommended treatment plan if we find activity.
-We back our inspections with a satisfaction warranty and offer scheduled follow up inspections for ongoing monitoring.
+Our customers get a written service report that documents each room swept, every positive indication recorded, and a recommended treatment plan if we find activity.
+We provide a satisfaction warranty and offer scheduled follow up inspections for ongoing monitoring.
+Call us today to learn more and get detailed information about scheduling an inspection.

-Residential clients trust us for single family homes and apartment complexes.
-Commercial clients rely on our teams for hotels, dormitories, healthcare facilities, and office buildings.
+Residential clients trust us for single family homes, apartments, and apartment buildings.
+Commercial clients rely on our trained canines for hotels, hospitality venues, dorms, healthcare facilities, and office buildings.
 We deploy quickly, work discreetly, and deliver accurate results you can act on the same day.
+Our detection services provide a better, more reliable approach than visual inspection alone.

 Signs You Need Canine Bed Bug Detection

 You’re waking up with unexplained bites.
-Bed bugs feed at night and leave clusters of small, red bite marks on exposed skin.
-These bites often appear in a line or zigzag pattern on arms, shoulders, and legs.
+Bed bugs feed at night on blood and leave clusters of small, red bite marks on exposed skin.
+These bites often appear in a line or zigzag pattern on the body, arms, shoulders, and legs.
 A single bed bug can bite multiple times during one feeding, and many people don’t react to bites for days.
-A canine inspection can confirm whether bed bugs are the source.
+If you suspect a bed bug infestation, contact us to schedule a canine inspection today.
+We will address the problem quickly and confirm whether bed bugs are the source.

 A neighbor or adjacent hotel room reported an infestation: Bed bugs crawl through cracks in walls, along baseboards, and through shared electrical outlets.
 They migrate between units in multi family buildings and commercial properties.
-Canine bed bug detection lets you survey your space before a neighboring colony establishes a new nest in your room.
+Canine bed bug detection lets you inspect your own space before a neighboring colony establishes a new nest in your room.
+Let our trained bed bug dogs help you avoid a larger problem.

 You’ve purchased secondhand furniture or returned from travel: Used mattresses, box springs, headboards, and upholstered furniture are common entry points for bed bugs.
 Hotels, hostels, and public transit expose luggage to hitchhiking pests.
-A preventive canine sweep after these events catches an infestation at the egg or nymph stage, before it breeds into a full colony.
+A preventive canine sweep after you return from travel or put secondhand furniture in your home catches an infestation at the egg or nymph stage, before it breeds into a full colony.
+Contact us for a free consultation.

 Our Canine Bed Bug Detection Process

 Step 1: Pre inspection consultation.
-Our pest control technician contacts you to discuss the property layout, any suspected problem areas, and your scheduling needs.
+Our pest control technician contacts you to discuss the property layout, any suspected bug problem areas, and your scheduling needs.
 We gather details about the number of rooms, recent pest activity, and whether previous treatments have been applied.
+This consultation helps us prepare the trained canine team for your specific situation.

 Step 2: Site preparation.
 We ask you to clear floor clutter so the detection dog can access baseboards, bed frames, and furniture perimeters without obstruction.
+Please move items off the floor and away from walls.
 The handler briefs on site staff about what to expect during the sweep.

 Step 3: Canine sweep.
-The handler deploys the detection dog room by room.
+The handler deploys the trained bed bug detection dog room by room.
 The dog sniffs along mattress seams, box springs, headboards, baseboards, crevices, and upholstered furniture.
+A strong drive to locate scent keeps the dog focused.
 When the dog locates a scent cone, it tracks to the source and displays a trained alert behavior at the exact spot.

 Step 5: Service report and treatment plan.
 You receive a written report documenting every room surveyed, all confirmed findings, and a recommended treatment plan.
-We outline options including heat treatment, residual spray application, mattress encasement, and follow up inspection schedules tailored to your property.
+We outline a range of options including heat treatment, residual spray application, mattress encasement, and follow up inspection schedules tailored to your property.
+No matter the challenge, we have a solution.

 Brands We Use